 You can also study in the U.S. an exchange student if an American governmental agency (federal, state, or local) or the government of your home country will pay for your studies in the United States.
 They can pay you directly, or they can be funding a program you have been selected to participate in.

 The exchange student program you’re participating in might help you with the process of applying for acceptance to the U.S. college or university.
 If you need to find a U.S. college or university that sponsors foreign exchange students, see the State Department's list at of Designated Sponsor Organizations.
 You will need to meet the school's standards for acceptance.

 All exchange students must be able to speak, read, and write English well enough to succeed at the U.S. college or university.
 If English is not the native language of your home country, you might have to pass a test of English language proficiency.

 You will also need to pay for health insurance while you are in the United States.
 Your insurance policy must contain certain provisions, so you need to find an insurance company that knows what type of policy exchange students need.

 Once you've been admitted to the U.S. college or university, the sponsor of the exchange program will give you a form called a "DS-2019."
 This form shows that you are eligible to study in the U.S. as an exchange student.

-That’s only the first step, however.
-Unless you’re Canadian, you still need to get a visa so you can travel to the United States.
+That's only the first step, however.
+Unless you're Canadian, you still need to get a visa so you can travel to the United States.
 The visa for exchange students is called a J-1 visa.
 In order to obtain one you can go online and fill out the Online Nonimmigrant Visa Application (DS-160) and pay the visa application fee.
 Be sure to print out a copy of your DS-160 and the receipt for the visa fee payment.